 - Initiation of treatment for a new body part

 - Lapse in care (longer than two weeks)

-A primary treating provider may refer an injured worker to a PT/OT for a workability assessment to obtain an objective measurement of functional capabilities.
-This assessment should include physical performance testing or measurements which evaluate an injured worker's ability to perform specific tasks.
+A primary treating provider may refer an injured employee to a PT/OT for a workability assessment to obtain an objective measurement of functional capabilities.
+This assessment should include physical performance testing or measurements to evaluate an injured employee's ability to complete specific tasks.
 WSI does not require prior authorization for a workability assessment meeting the following criteria:

 - Ordered by the primary treating provider

-- Performed within 2 days of a schedule office visit
+- Performed within 2 days of a scheduled office visit

 - Performed no more often than once every 2 weeks

 - Does not exceed 3 units (>38 through 52 minutes)